DalitsoRadebe/Learner-Support-Portal/CHANGLOG.md

 8. Created the GitHub Project Board.

-9.Added the figma link to docs/wireframe.
+9. Added the figma link to docs/wireframe.

+10. Added START.sql